Warriors coach Steve Kerr uncertain about his future, notes ‘these jobs all have an expiration date’

 Added Green, when asked if he could even fathom the Warriors without Kerr on the sideline: “I just don’t deal with change well.
 I don’t love it.
 So, I don’t want to think about that.
 I hope that’s not the case. but we’ll see what happens.”

 The 60-year-old Kerr just finished his 12th season with the Warriors.
-He’s 604-353 in that span, led Golden State to the NBA Finals in each of his first five seasons — and once since then as well — plus guided USA Basketball to Olympic gold at the Paris Games in 2024.
+He’s 604-353 in that span, led Golden State to the NBA Finals in each of his first five seasons — and once since then as well — plus guided the U.S. to Olympic gold at the Paris Games in 2024.

+His playoff record of 104-48 is nearly unmatched; among coaches with at least 100 playoff games in their career, his .684 playoff winning percentage is second only — and barely — to Phil Jackson, who went 229-104 (.688).

-He said he’ll meet with Warriors owner Joe Lacob and general manager Mike Dunleavy eventually, to chart a path for what’s next.
+Kerr said he’ll meet with Warriors owner Joe Lacob and general manager Mike Dunleavy to chart a path for what’s next.
 He suggested that might come in a week or two.

 “We’ll talk about what’s next for the Warriors, what the plan is this offseason,” Kerr said.
 “And we will come to a collaborative decision on what’s next.
 I don’t know what’s going to happen.
 I still love coaching.
 But I get it.
 These jobs all have an expiration date. there’s a run that happens, and when the run ends, sometimes it’s time for new blood and new ideas and all that.